ivanchuk/webrtc/README.md

 * user: The unique user ID to listen to
 * [callback]: The function to call when a data message is received
 * [stream]: The function to call when a video or audio stream is added to the connection
+* [connect]: Called when a connection is established
+* [disconnect]: Called when a connection is closed

 Example:
 ```javascript